nvim-computercraft/lua-ls-cc-tweaked/README.md

-# CC:Tweaked Documentation
+# Lua Language Server library for CC: Tweaked
+This is a [Lua Language Server](https://github.com/sumneko/lua-language-server) [library](https://github.com/sumneko/lua-language-server/wiki/Libraries) for [CC: Tweaked](https://computercraft.cc)'s [APIs](https://tweaked.cc/).

-This documentation covers the Lua API for [ComputerCraft:Tweaked](https://tweaked.cc/) and is meant to be used in [Visual Studio Code](https://code.visualstudio.com/) with [Sumneko's Lua extension](https://marketplace.visualstudio.com/items?itemName=sumneko.lua) (`sumneko.lua`).
+Before the fork, this was intended to be used in [Visual Studio Code](https://code.visualstudio.com/) with [Sumneko's Lua extension](https://marketplace.visualstudio.com/items?itemName=sumneko.lua) (`sumneko.lua`).
+This fork concentrates on making completions for ComputerCraft a first-class citizen in editors such as Neovim, Vim, and Emacs.

 ## Setup
 1. Download the repository